writethedocs/www/docs/blog/2022-january-community-update.rst

 **Submit your talk proposals by February 15th**,
 If you need feedback or help with your talk proposal, we will be having a `virtual talk prep meetup <https://www.meetup.com/virtual-write-the-docs-west-coast-quorum>`_ on **February 3**.
+The meetup will be announced soon, so follow that group or the ``#meetups`` channel in Slack.

 From our sponsor
 ----------------